rorrim-rorrim/eden-alt/docs/user/Architectures.md

 ### Caveats

-NCE is currently only available on Android and (experimentally) Linux.
-Support for macOS is in the works, but Windows is extremely unlikely.
+NCE (Native Code Execution) is currently only available on Android and (experimentally) Linux.
+Support for macOS is in the works, but Windows is extremely unlikely to ever happen (if you want it--submit patches!).
 Generally, if NCE is available, you should pretty much always use it due to the massive performance hit JIT has.

 When NCE is enabled, do note that the GPU will almost always be the limiting factor.
-This is especially the case for Android and desktops that lack dedicated GPUs, as Adreno, Mali, PowerVR, etc. GPUs are generally significantly weaker relative to their respective CPUs.
+This is especially the case for Android, as well as desktops that lack dedicated GPUs; Adreno, Mali, PowerVR, etc. GPUs are generally significantly weaker relative to their respective CPUs.

 Windows/arm64 is *very* experimental and is unlikely to work at all.
 Support and testing is in the works.